01yzzyu/ReChar/README.md

 1. **Fine-tuning**

-   To train the B-LoRAs for a given input image, run:
+   To train the ReChar for a given input image, run:
    ```
    accelerate launch finetune_sdxl.py \
     --pretrained_model_name_or_path="stabilityai/stable-diffusion-xl-base-1.0" \